Rumy-hasan/iOS-Code-Review-CheckList/README.md

 # iOS-Code-Review-CheckList
-I am adding this list with the collection of different source.
+I am adding this list with the collection of different source and my personal view.
 Some are:
 - https://gist.github.com/pallavtrivedi03/8f4975a41f5b64d8a6af4fd119949d39
 - https://dev.to/bornfightcompany/ios-code-review-checklist-53ia